The Orville: Development

 MacFarlane originally wrote The Orville as a spec script, which was given a 13-episode order by Fox in May 2016, making it the first live-action television series created by MacFarlane.
-Following the project's greenlight, MacFarlane stated, "I've wanted to do something like this show ever since I was a kid, and the timing finally feels right. [...]
+Following the project's greenlight, MacFarlane said, "I've wanted to do something like this show ever since I was a kid, and the timing finally feels right. [...]
 I think this is gonna be something special."
 According to MacFarlane, The Orville was inspired by The Twilight Zone and Star Trek.
 He was also encouraged to sell the series due to the success of Guardians of the Galaxy and Deadpool.

 In November 2017, Fox renewed the series for a second season.
-"Primal Urges", one of the thirteen episodes for season one, was held for the second season due to a gap in broadcast dates caused by the broadcaster's lengthy Christmas programming.
+"Primal Urges", one of the thirteen episodes for season 1, was held for the second season due to a gap in broadcast dates caused by the broadcaster's lengthy Christmas programming.

 In December 2018, it was reported that the California Film Commission had approved $15.8 million of tax credits for a potential third season.

+On November 29, 2023, Adrianne Palicki said that while there were talks of a potential fourth season, she had not been notified of the status of those talks.
+She also said that she does not plan to return for any future seasons either, citing the slow shooting pace, which prevented Palicki and other co-stars from taking on roles in other projects.
+On January 5, 2024, MacFarlane said the series had not been canceled by Hulu, but could not confirm further details of its future due to "too many factors".
+On August 8, 2024, actor Scott Grimes announced that Season 4 of The Orville would begin pre-production in early 2025.

 Casting

 In July 2016, MacFarlane's role was revealed to be Ed Mercer, the captain of the Orville, while Adrianne Palicki had been cast as Kelly Grayson, Ed's ex-wife and newly appointed first officer of the Orville, and Scott Grimes (who voices Steve Smith on American Dad!, another show created by MacFarlane) was cast as Gordon Malloy, Ed's best friend whom he has assigned to pilot the Orville.
-In August Peter Macon and J Lee were cast as series regulars.
+In August Peter Macon and J. Lee were cast as series regulars.
 In October Halston Sage and Penny Johnson Jerald joined the cast while Mark Jackson was added in December.
 In April 2017, Chad L. Coleman was added as a series regular and Larry Joe Campbell in a recurring role.

 At San Diego Comic-Con in July 2017, MacFarlane said that Charlize Theron would guest-star in an episode.
 The two had previously co-starred in A Million Ways to Die in the West.
 Theron appeared in the series' fifth episode "Pria".

-In February 2018, Jessica Szohr was cast as a regular for season two and Chris Johnson in a recurring role.
-In November 2019, Anne Winters was cast as a regular for season three.
+In February 2018, Jessica Szohr was cast as a regular for season 2 and Chris Johnson in a recurring role.
+In November 2019, Anne Winters was cast as a regular for season 3.